Study: Latinos Suffered Big Losses in Health Coverage, Care Amid COVID-19

 “We are all here together to help the kids and to make sure that families get what they need,” said Claudia Bouvier of Garfield Elementary School in the Corvallis School District.

-Latinos face a variety of social, environmental, and economic inequities in their neighborhoods and communities that create social need and negatively impact health.
+Latinos face a variety of social, environmental, and economic challenges in their neighborhoods and communities that create social need and negatively impact health.
 These include financial strain, poor access to health insurance coverage and care, unhealthy food environments, unreliable transportation, unstable housing, and many more.

 This playbook highlights the need for well-coordinated systems of health and social care to better address social needs that can impact health, and how the federal government is taking action to achieve this transformation.